 In this guide, we’ll explain what a dialysis nurse does, how to become one, how much they make, and more!

-Part One What is a Dialysis Nurse?
+What is a Dialysis Nurse?

 Dialysis nurses are part of the larger specialty known as nephrology nursing.
-A dialysis nurse provides care to patients in acute and chronic kidney failure.
+A dialysis nurse provides care to patients with acute and chronic kidney failure.
 Dialysis or hemodialysis will be required for these patients in order to eliminate waste from their bodies.

 Dialysis nurses are responsible for monitoring patients throughout their dialysis treatment and reporting any changes to the medical team.
 Despite primarily working with dialysis patients, they specialize in patients with all kidney-related medical problems.

-Part Two What Does a Dialysis Nurse Do?
+What Does a Dialysis Nurse Do?

-Their duties include:
+Dialysis nurse duties include:

 - Educating patients, families, and caregivers about their disease and treatment plan

-- Overseeing the dialysis treatment from start to finish including priming the dialyzer and bloodlines
+- Overseeing the dialysis treatment from start to finish, including priming the dialyzer and bloodlines

 - Recording patients’ medical information and vital signs